osmarbetancourt/weather-pipeline-vzla/README.md

 # Weather Data Pipeline - Venezuela

-This project is a foundational data engineering pipeline designed to extract, transform, and load (ETL) weather data for a specified city in Venezuela (defaulting to Caracas).
-It leverages Docker and Docker Compose for environment management, ensuring reproducibility and easy setup.
+A complete ETL (Extract, Transform, Load) pipeline focused on forecasted weather data.
+This project leverages Python to fetch hourly weather predictions for a target city (like Caracas, Venezuela) from an external API, processes the raw data, and efficiently stores it within a Dockerized PostgreSQL database, making the data readily available for analysis.

-**Current Stage:** **Extract (E)** - The pipeline is currently configured to fetch weather forecast data from [WeatherAPI.com](https://www.weatherapi.com/).
+**Current Stage:** **Load (L)** - The pipeline is currently configured to load the weather forecast data from [WeatherAPI.com](https://www.weatherapi.com/) into a DB.

 ---